FAR-Lab/IDD-Spring-2021/buttonLab/README.md

 ```
 #### Read device registers

-With I2C devices we can read the registers directly with `button_registers.py`
+With I2C devices we can read the registers directly with `button_registers.py`.
+Run the command to see what the current registers for the button are.
+You can look [here](https://cdn.sparkfun.com/assets/learn_tutorials/1/1/0/8/Qwiic_Button_I2C_Register_Map.pdf) to try and figure out what the output means.

 #### Leverage abstraction